sai-lalith/CSD311-Assignments/README.md

 repo created and maintained by Sai Aka and Konduru Sandilya Please take permisson before reproducing the code and any other material

-contact sai aka at sa813@snu.edu.in konduru sandilya ks585@snu.edu.in
+contact sai aka at sa813@snu.edu.in or akasailalith@gmail.com konduru sandilya ks585@snu.edu.in or sandel2001@gmail.com